Na In-woo: 2013–2019: Debut and early career

 Na made his debut in 2013 through the musical Bachelor's Vegetable Store.

 In 2014, Na appeared in the SBS weekend drama Glorious Day, making a slight appearance.

 In 2015, Na made his official debut in the TV drama Shine or Go Crazy followed by the drama My Mom, earning it a nomination at the awards ceremony, 2015 MBC Drama Awards for Best New Actor category.
-In the same year Na starred in the film Twenty by playing the role of Dong Won, Dongwoo's younger brother, played by Lee Jun-ho.
+In the same year Na starred in the film Twenty, playing the role of Dong Won, Dongwoo's younger brother, played by Lee Jun-ho.